Author: dayoff

 Step 5: Try HR Certification

-Basically, in human resources certification, a third-party organization analyzes the standard of an applicant’s experience and knowledge.
+Basically, in Leave management certification, a third-party organization analyzes the standard of an applicant’s experience and knowledge.
 Those who meet industry benchmarks are eligible for certification.
 These talented individuals have a lot to offer, so it’s no surprise that a growing number of companies are on the lookout for HR executives with additional certifications.
 Not only do these show expertise, but they also display dedication and commitment to the field.

 Both the Society for Human Resource Management (SHRM) and the HR Certification Institute (HRCI) offer a variety of certification designations, like Senior Professional in Human Resources (SPHR), Certified Employment Benefits Specialist (CEBS), and Professional of Human Resources (PHR) certifications.
 Some more specialization tracks are Compensation Management Specialist, Retirement Plans Associate, and Group Benefits Associate.